Skip to Main Content

 Heartworms

-Dirofilaria immitis and heartworms are protozoan parasites in dogs' hearts, lungs, and surrounding blood vessels.
-Infected mosquito bites transmit this disease; when eggs enter your pet, the larvae travel through the bloodstream for several months, finally settling in the heart and pulmonary arteries.
+Heartworms are protozoan parasites in a dog's heart, lungs, and surrounding blood vessels.
+Infected mosquitoes transmit this disease.
+When eggs enter your pet, the larvae travel through the bloodstream for several months, finally settling in the heart and pulmonary arteries.

-Heartworm infections go undetected for months until the condition reaches more advanced stages when damage to the pet's internal organs has already begun.
-Treatment for heartworm disease is available; however, it is toxic to the pet and can be very expensive.
-For this reason, many pet parents find themselves having to make the heartbreaking decision to euthanize cherished pets diagnosed with heartworm disease.
+Heartworm infections can go undetected for months, until the condition reaches more advanced stages when damage to the pet's internal organs has already begun.
+Treatment for heartworm disease is available, but it can be very expensive.

 Effective parasite control in dogs requires a multifaceted approach.
 Here are key strategies on how to prevent parasites in dogs: